Signed in as:

 Learn more about the patients we are currently caring for in our rehabilitation hospital!

 On April 17th we received a call for an injured seal in Long Branch.
 The female Grey seal was suffering from severe edema (swelling) in her right front flipper, and moderate edema with an open draining wound on her left front flipper.
 The seal was rushed to MMSC's hospital.
 Our veterinarian examined the seal, noting that she had a very large infected abscess in her right front flipper that had spread upwards towards her shoulder.
 The abscess was lanced, drained, and flushed to clean it out.
 Both oral and topical medication has been started to battle the infection, as well as pain medication to help keep her comfortable as she recovers.
 The pup's intake weight was 50 lbs.
 She is currently being assist-fed by the Stranding Technicians.
-Our newest patient is currently resting comfortably in Tub 10 of the Quonset Hut, and is in stable but guarded condition due to the severity of the infection.
+This patient is currently resting comfortably in Tub 6 of the Quonset Hut, and is in stable but guarded condition due to the severity of the infection.

 Give the gift that provides food, medicine and medical care for the sick and injured seals in our hospital.